 Terminable interest.
-Terminable interests are defined in the instructions to line 8.
-If all the terminable interests you gave to your spouse qualify as life estates with power of appointment (defined on page 9) you do not need to enter any of them on Schedule A. However, if you gave your spouse any terminable interest that does not qualify as a life estate with power of appointment, you must report on Schedule A all gifts of terminable interests you made to your spouse during the year.
+Terminable interests are defined in the instructions to line 4 of Part 4.
+If all the terminable interests you gave to your spouse qualify as life estates with power of appointment (defined under Life estate with power of appointment on page 10) you do not need to enter any of them on Schedule A.

+However, if you gave your spouse any terminable interest that does not qualify as a life estate with power of appointment, you must report on Schedule A all gifts of terminable interests you made to your spouse during the year.